 - Then gently flip the rice in between slices.
 Repeat this process until the rice is cooled to the temperature of human skin.

-- Keep the rice covered with a damp towel (or paper towel) at the room temperature until ready to use.
+- Keep the sushi rice covered with a damp towel (or paper towel) for a few hours at room temperature.
+To keep for a longer time, see below.

 - Rice gets hard and dry in the refrigerator.
-Therefore, my recommendation (even you plan to use it soon) is to put sushi rice in an airtight container and store in the freezer for up to a month.
-You can defrost overnight in the fridge or microwave, but bring it to room temperature (not hot).
+Therefore, my recommendation (even you plan to use it soon) is to put sushi rice in an airtight container and store it in the freezer for up to a month.
+You can defrost overnight in the fridge, and then microwave to room temperature (not hot).
 If you really want to refrigerate, cover the container with a thick kitchen towel, so the rice will stay cool and safe, but not become cold.

 Editor’s Note: This post was originally published on Aug 18, 2011.
 Photos updated in November 2013, video added in November 2014, content updated in May 2017.